Piecelet/neodb-app/NeoDB/NeoDB/References/Cursor/logging.md

 2. **Logger Implementation Fix**
    - Fixed infinite recursion in convenience methods
-   - Updated implementation to use `log(level:)` instead of direct level calls
+   - Updated implementation to use direct level calls instead of `log(level:)`
+   - Added environment-specific log formatting:
+     - Development: Shows file name, line number, and function name
+     - Production: Shows only the message for cleaner logs

 3. **Service Integration**
    - Updated all network services to use their specific network subcategories